 There have been several studies done now that show meditation reduces migraine attack rate of recurrence and severity.

-So there appear to be specific benefits for us migraine sufferers from having a regular practice or just doing a meditation before a migraine attack starts.
+So there appears to be specific benefits for us migraine sufferers from having a regular practice or just doing a meditation before a migraine attack starts.

 I'm talking pain relief.